saebom-son/ripple-prototype/README.md

 ## Purpose

-The purpose of this implementation is to reproduce the main algorithmic workflow of Ripple in a simplified and self-contained manner for the Advanced Algorithms final assignment.
+The purpose of this implementation is to demonstrate the main algorithmic workflow of Ripple in a simplified and self-contained manner for the Advanced Algorithms final assignment.

 The original Ripple approach relies on Large Language Models (LLMs), repository mining, issue reports, and project-specific assets.
 Therefore, this implementation does not attempt to reproduce the original experimental results.
 Instead, it focuses on demonstrating the core algorithmic stages of Ripple.